Reading Time: 4 minutes

-If your like me and have a job description that could challenge the length of the latter Harry Potter books, you probably have a task list just as long.
+If you’re like me and have a job description that could challenge the length of the latter Harry Potter books, you probably have a task list just as long.
 I am going to give you some of my top tips for managing that never ending list.

 Here at itas I am the one in the office that people usually go to for things, so as a result my task list just gets longer and longer by the day.
 There isn’t a day that I don’t add at least one thing to my to do list.